-10 For more insights, see a summary of round 1 and round 2 focus groups.
+11 For more insights, see a summary of round 1 and round 2 focus groups.

-- 2. Classroom Organization Keeping activities well-structured and engaging. - 3.
-Instructional Support Helping children think critically, develop language skills, and explore new ideas.
+3. Instructional Support - Helping children think critically, develop language skills, and explore new ideas.

-CLASS® scores11 in the Emotional Support domain demonstrate that EBR has made great strides over the last several years in creating warm and respectful environments in which children can grow and thrive.
+CLASS[®] scores12 in the Emotional Support domain demonstrate that EBR has made great strides over the last several years in creating warm and respectful environments in which children can grow and thrive.
 Additionally, the parish's overall score for the 2023-2024 school year was 5.6 out of 7, considered "high proficient" and outperforming many peer and neighboring networks.
-Despite recent growth, however, EBR's overall score for the Instructional Support domain, which measures interactions that support language acquisition and concept development, remains lower than the other two domains.
-12 This is due to the wide range of scores from sites across the parish.
+Despite recent growth, however, EBR's overall score for the Instructional Support domain, which measures interactions that support language acquisition and concept development, remains lower than the other two domains.13 This is due to the wide range of scores from sites across the parish.
 The latest network score for Instructional Support was 4.49 out of 7; while still below proficient, the parish is still outperforming the state average of 4.28.